jbijlsma/react-native-todo/README.md

 - Safearea using useSafeAreaInsets from "react-native-safe-area-context"
 - Drawer navigation to switch between Todos and Help screen
 - Fully functional: add tasks, mark them as done and delete them
+- Confirm deletion of tasks
+- Toast after succesful deletion of task
 - Tasks use react local state

 # Good to know